fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

     ```

 1. Execute ``HumanCounterPro.exe``.
-    1. Confirm that it will launch.
+    1. Confirm that it launches.

-1. Confirm that socket communication will possible.
+1. Confirm that socket communication is possible.
-    1. Execute ``PeopleTracking_v200\SocketReceiver\ReceiveTest.exe`` to confirm that the data will be able to be received.
+    1. Execute ``PeopleTracking_v200\SocketReceiver\ReceiveTest.exe`` to confirm that the data can be received.

 <br/>

-### 5. Send the sensing results to  MQTT Broker.
+### 5. Send the sensing results to the MQTT Broker.
 ---
 1. Place the set of the scripts on the Windows terminal.
     - ``lidar_position_sensor_observer.py``